 Town and Parish Councils

-If local communities prefer to avoid parking charges, than the difference between income (from fines and permits) and the costs running the scheme would have to be funded by contributions from other sources, such as Town and Parish Councils (option 4B).
+If local communities prefer to avoid parking charges, then the difference between income (from fines and permits) and the costs running the scheme would have to be funded by contributions from other sources, such as Town and Parish Councils (option 4B).

 Wealden District Council’s Cabinet meet on Wednesday 13th December in Hailsham.
 Click to download the agenda and the reports (item 7).
 Appendix B shows maps of the proposed parking zones (see pages 5-8 for Crowborough).
 If you want to contact your District Councillor about this, or another matter, use the postcode search function: Find Your Councillor.